GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

               [Apache Commons CSV default](https://static.javadoc.io/org.apache.commons/commons-csv/1.7/org/apache/commons/csv/CSVFormat.html#DEFAULT)
               .
 Must match format names exactly found
               at: https://static.javadoc.io/org.apache.commons/commons-csv/1.7/org/apache/commons/csv/CSVFormat.Predefined.html
-    - Google Pub/Sub
+    - Google Pub/Sub (AVRO not supported)
         - **pubsubTopic**: The Cloud Pub/Sub topic to read from, in the format of ' projects/yourproject/topics/yourtopic'
 - 1 specified output sink out of these:
     - Google Cloud Storage
         - **outputGcsDirectory**: GCS directory in bucket to write data to
         - **outputGcsFileFormat**: File format of output files.
-Supported formats: JSON, CSV
+Supported formats: JSON, CSV, AVRO
         - **windowDuration**: The window duration in which data will be written.
 Should be specified only for 'Pub/Sub -> GCS' case.
 Defaults to 30s.